Jens Christian Hauge

-Jens Christian Hauge (15 May 1915 – 30 October 2006) was a Norwegian who was leader within the World War II resistance—and one of the two incumbent Milorg Council members in May 1945.
+Jens Christian Hauge (15 May 1915 – 30 October 2006) was a Norwegian lawyer and leader in the World War II resistance—and one of the two incumbent Milorg Council members in May 1945.
 He served as Minister of Defence from 1945-1952 and Minister of Justice from January to November 1955.

 After 1955 he never held political office, but "continued to exert influence on political processes—sometimes openly", and sometimes less so.

 He is also controversial, and has been criticised for not giving more information regarding central parts of the Milorg activities, such as assassinations of Norwegian collaborators.

 Early life

 He was born at Ljan, and he had an older sister Aase.
 Their mother was a school teacher of hand craft, and the father was son of a cotter.
 Jens Chr.
 Hauge's father was a former non-commissioned officer, who worked in an insurance company.

 Military service as a conscript

 He was a conscript in Stavern in the summer of 1936, and served 48 days [of recruit training ] at the anti-aircraft regimental recruits' school (Luftvernregimentets rekruttskole), In 1938 he received 15 days of recruit training.

 He received training as crew on anti-aircraft weapon (luftvernbatterimannskap).
 In May 1939 he was summoned for the last 14 days of recruit training.
 He replied to the summons with a medical certificate regarding his varicose veins, adding that he was willing to be checked by military doctors, even though [his schedule] as a magistrate (konstituert sorenskriver) would make it difficult to leave work.
 He received a medical discharge, according to an annotation dated 10 August 1939, by Hauge.